Show navigation Hide navigation

 A Guide for Early Childcare Services

-We encourage ECS to build partnerships with local Aboriginal community members, to understand local ways of knowing, being and doing.
-Local ways of knowing, being and doing can inform the way you think, speak, teach and more.
-These resources provide a starting point for you to consider how to embed Aboriginal perspectives into Munch and Move.
-We are also considering strategic partnership arrangements between HNE LHD ECS and local Aboriginal organisations.
+We encourage services to build meaningful partnerships with local Aboriginal community members to better understand and reflect local knowledge, values, and practices.
+These ways of knowing, being and doing can enrich everyday teaching, communication, and interactions.
+The resources provided offer a starting point to guide your service in respectfully embedding Aboriginal perspectives into Munch & Move.
+We are also developing strategic partnerships between the Hunter New England Local Health District, Early Childhood Education and Care Services and local Aboriginal organisations to strengthen this work.

 There is not one preferred term for Aboriginal and Torres Strait Islander people, and you will notice the various terms used in the resources.
 It is best to ask local community members and families attending your service about preferred terminology.
 For example, some children and families will identify as being Aboriginal people; some may identify as being from the nation they belong to, like Kamilaroi or an Awabakal; some may refer to themselves as being a Koori or a Murri.
 In your service, use the same terminology as children and their families.
 For more information on terminology, please refer to NSW Health’s Communicating Positively: A Guide to Appropriate Aboriginal Terminology.